 Early Intervention Specialists

 To become a certified EIS, an individual must be employed by a local ECI program and complete the credentialing process within one year of being hired.
-As part of the credentialing process the EIS will be entered into the EIS Registry, where completion of specific observations and demonstrations listed on the Individual Professional Development Plan (IPDP) will be tracked.
+As part of the credentialing process the EIS will be entered into the EIS Registry, where completion of specific observations and demonstrations listed on the (IPDP) will be tracked.
 Upon completion of the requirements on the IPDP, an EIS is awarded a certificate declaring his/her status as an EIS professional.
 EISs must obtain 20 contact hours of Continuing Professional Education (CPE) and 3 hours of ethics training every two years to maintain their credential and remain on active status.
-CPE requirements can be found here.
+CPE requirements can be found here (PDF).

 Who Can Become an EIS?